amissine/centaurus/README.md

 ### Async consensus principle

-The cornerstone principle of the async consensus paradigm based on the assumption that consensus participants may safely delay the operation validation if the assets are securely locked on the account balance in the trusted system.
+The cornerstone principle of the async consensus paradigm is based on the assumption that consensus participants may safely delay the operation validation if the assets are securely locked on the account balance in the trusted system.
 Stellar provides the trusted environment and all required security primitives out of the box: transactions, multi-sig accounts, configurable thresholds.